 Faculty and staff are allowed unlimited renewals of material while most others may renew materials up to a maximum loan period of one year.
 Items cannot be renewed if the item is requested, the user’s library account in suspended or expired, of if the maximum loan period has been reached.

 The UC Davis Library collections benefit the research, teaching and learning needs of users across campus.
 To maximize access to these shared resources, all materials are subject to immediate recall.
 Recalled material must be returned within one week regardless of the original assigned due date; if the due date is already less than one week away, material must be returned by that date.
-Users who do not return recalled materials on time will be fined and their library privileges suspended until the material is returned or the replacement bill is paid in full.

 UC Davis faculty and students are eligible for library accounts at any UC campus or at CSU Sacramento.
 An employee ID or a student ID and proof of current registration must be shown when applying at one of these other campuses.
 UC Davis faculty and graduate students are also eligible for library accounts at Stanford (excluding Lane Medical Library) but must first apply for these privileges at a UC Davis Library location.